 On the first page of the manuscript the English and German title of the article is stated, followed by the surnames and first names of all authors, their e-mail addresses and the facilities where they are active.
-Then give separately the name, mail and e-mail address of the corresponding author.
+Then give separately the name, mail and e-mail address of the author conducting the correspondence.